-Please also note the following restrictions:
+Please also note the following restrictions and terms:

 - Candidates must be under the age of 35 when the nomination deadline expires (15 June).
 Time spent on parental leave and sick leave can be deducted.
 Please note that the nominator is not required to provide sensitive information about the candidates, such as medical records or documentation regarding personal life.
 In cases of doubt, the secretariat will be responsible for obtaining the necessary information.